Imma-Nuel-1/vehicle-project/README.md

-Vehicle and Car TypeScript Project
+Vehicle and Car TypeScript Project.

 Project Overview
 This project demonstrates the use of TypeScript interfaces and classes.
 It defines a Vehicle interface and implements a Car class that adheres to this interface.
 The Car class includes properties such as make, model, and year, and a start method that outputs a message when invoked.